FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 - Deploy the flow by clicking the top right Deploy button.

-Now we are all set to send messages to our created telegram you’ll just need to click on the inject button, And you’ll receive a notification of the message, or just go to the telegram and search for your telegram bot username, and open the account you'll be able to see the message you have sent using node-red
+Now that we're set up to send messages with our Telegram bot, simply click 'Inject' to send a message.
+You'll receive a notification from Telegram.
+Alternatively, check your bot's account on Telegram to see messages sent via Node-RED.
+To test receiving messages, send a message to your bot, and you'll see an object printed on debug containing the message along with other information

 ## Conclusion